 - Interpersonal Communication

-Understanding the concerns of others and strong interpersonal communication skills are crucial elements in collaborating with others and solving public health issues.
-Public health workers must meet with community members, share ideas with colleagues, and clearly and effectively discuss concepts with others.
+Understanding the concerns of others and being able to communicate clearly are crucial elements in solving public health issues.
+Public health professionals must meet with community members, share ideas with colleagues, and clearly and effectively discuss concepts with others.

 - Public Speaking

-Public health professionals must be competent public speakers, proficient at giving presentations, delivering reports, and persuading individuals and large groups to adopt new strategies and public health initiatives.
+Public health professionals must be competent public speakers who are proficient at giving presentations, delivering reports, and persuading individuals and large groups to adopt new strategies and public health initiatives.

-Every public health career demands strong writing skills.
-Many jobs involve drafting reports and proposals for new initiatives, composing press releases and educational materials, and/or documenting current strategies.
+Many public health careers demand strong writing skills.
+Jobs often involve drafting reports and proposals for new initiatives, composing press releases and educational materials, and documenting current strategies.

-Regardless of their specific position, all experts in the sector must identify, investigate, and solve problems.
+Regardless of their specific position, public health professionals must be able to identify, investigate, and solve problems.
 After viewing problems from multiple angles, interviewing affected individuals, and analyzing responses, public health professionals propose various solutions to aid communities in need.